Primary Authority Partnerships

 - reduced risk of non compliance

-- a single point of contact - a designated officer who will get to know you and your business
+- a single point of contact for all things Trading Standards - a designated officer who will get to know you and your business

 - Terms and conditions

 In certain circumstances we may need to modify the standard terms and conditions, which may incur additional cost and time delays.
-Any modifications will need to be agreed by Regulation Delivery before a partnership can be formed.
+Any modifications will need to be agreed by the Office of Product Safety & Standards before a partnership can be formed.

-Charging under a Primary Authority Partnership is on a cost recovery only basis and in Hampshire is £68 per hour + VAT.
+Charging under a Primary Authority Partnership is on a cost recovery only basis of £75 per hour + VAT.

 The amount of time required will depend on what support your business needs and will form part of our early discussions with you.
 Each business is different and so it varies between partnerships.